Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/ports-&-adapters.md

 # Ports & Adapters

+## What is Ports & Adapters Pattern?

 The ports & adapters architecture addresses the shortcomings of the layered architecture,
 And is a better fit for implementation of more complex business logic.

 Interestingly, both patterns are quite similar.
 Let’s “refactor” the layered architecture into ports & adapters.

-### Terminology
+- ### Terminology

   Essentially, both the presentation layer and data access layer represent integration with external components:
-databases, external services, and user interface frameworks.
+  Databases, external services, and user interface frameworks.

   These technical implementation details do not reflect the system’s business logic;

-so, let’s unify all such infrastructural concerns into a single “infrastructure layer”.
+  So, let’s unify all such infrastructural concerns into a single **Infrastructure Layer**.

-### Dependency Inversion Principle
+- ### Dependency Inversion Principle

   The dependency inversion principle (DIP),
   States that high-level modules,
   Which implement the business logic,
   Should not depend on low-level modules.

   However, that’s precisely what happens in the traditional layered architecture.
   The business logic layer depends on the infrastructure layer.
-To conform with the DIP, let’s reverse the relationship.
+  To conform with the DIP,
+  Let’s reverse the relationship.

   Instead of being sandwiched between the technological concerns,
   Now the business logic layer takes the central role.
   It doesn’t depend on any of the system’s infrastructural components.

+- ### Application Layer

   Finally, let’s add an application layer as a facade for the system’s public interface.
   As the service layer in the layered architecture,

   It describes all the operations exposed by the system,
   And orchestrates the system’s business logic for executing them.

 The result is the ports & adapters architectural pattern.

 The business logic doesn’t depend on any of the underlying layers,
 As required for implementing the domain model and event-sourced domain model patterns.

 Why is this pattern called ports & adapters?
 To answer this question,
 Let’s see how the infrastructural components are integrated with the business logic.